rpellerin/dotfiles/README.md

 ### Explanations

+- `libspa-0.2-bluetooth` might be useless, but on 24.04 I had to install this for my bluetooth earphones to connect
 - `ibus` is to add emojis through `Super+.`
 - `cryptsetup` is to be able to [open LUKS-encrypted disks](https://romainpellerin.eu/yes-privacy-matters.html#encrypt-external-hdd-with-dm-crypt-and-luks), with: `sudo cryptsetup luksOpen /dev/sda1 ext-hdd`
 - `xsel` is for clipboard features